MaxTru/Berlin-Police-Reports-NLP/README.md

 # How to use or try this project
 ### Option A: visit publicly hosted instance
-An instance of this project is hosted on [http://maxtru.pythonanywhere.com/](http://maxtru.pythonanywhere.com/).
+An instance of this project is hosted on [http://maxtru.pythonanywhere.com/](http://maxtru.pythonanywhere.com/) [Please excuse the slow, low-performance hosting].
 This instance can be used to try out the key features of the project.
 However of course the web interface will not allow to initiate a new scraping of reports or a new training of the StarSpace model.
 ### Option B:  run by yourself
 #### Requirements
 **WebUI**: To run the core component of this project - the WebUI - a working Python environment is required.
 The project was tested on Python 2.7.
 Full module requirements can be found in _requirements.txt_.
 To run the webpage, JavaScript needs to be enabled in the used Browser.
 The WebPage was tested using Chrome.